lukerohde/our-meals/README.md

 * Improve security
     * Unguessable collection and recipe links
     * Read only mode on collections and recipies that aren't yours (or your meal plans)
-    * Invitation only sign up - stop randos joining during rollout
     * a capture for sign up
+    * DONE Invitation only sign up - stop randos joining during rollout
     * DONE URL/path whitelisting
 * Improve sign up
     * DONE De-restrict passwords, allowing passphrases